xiyuyi/PyPRIS/README.md

   * submit batch jobs
   * remember that there are complications associated with files from Github that was pushed from a windows system!
       * Temporary solution: creat the same file on the linux system by copy-pasting the content in to a new file with the same file name (instead of copy-pasting the file).

+## Note
+Codes developed before July.8.2019 were developed while Xiyu was affiliated with UCLA.

+Codes developed after July.8.2019 were developed while Xiyu is affiliated with LLNL.